How to Clean Cast-Iron Skillet?

 Seasoning the skillet is different from salt n pepper or herb seasoning.
 So, let’s find out how to season your cast-iron skillet!

 After thoroughly drying the skillet, apply a little coat of any good vegetable oil inside the skillet with the help of a paper towel or a clean cloth.
 You can also use melted shortening as an alternative for vegetable oil.
 It is also good to season outside the skilled.
 Finally, buff it to get rid of any excess oil with a paper towel.

 For storing the skillet, choose a dry place to avoid molds, rust, and bad odor.

 - First and foremost, immediately clean the cast-iron skillet after cooking to avoid stubborn burnt food residues.

-- Never let it soak in the sink for long as it causes more damage as compared to any tomato sauce, soap, or any other acidic food.
-As cast iron is indeed a porous material and it absorbs more moisture while soaking for long and ends up rusting.
+- Never let it soak in the sink for a long as it causes more damage compared to any tomato sauce, soap, or any other acidic food.
+As cast iron is indeed a porous material and it absorbs more moisture while soaking for a long and ends up rusting.

 - Don’t use soap, steel wool, and other abrasives as they rip off the natural seasoning.
 But if you mistakingly use them then don’t forget to reseason it.

 - Regular cooking, frying, searing, and sautéing will maintain the cast iron cookware for years to come.
 On the other hand, occasional cooking will make the natural “nonstick” coating thinner and causes sticking.

 - Don’t store your skillet in the oven as people often do.
 Because mistakingly preheating the oven while forgetting about the skillet inside will cause damage to your cast iron skillet.